CamFlow/examples/visicorn/README.md

 We expect the graph to have some unique patterns at the start.

-A lot of repeating pattern for most of the program.
+A lot of repeating patterns for most of the program.

-Some unique pattern at the end.
+Some unique patterns at the end.

 [see code](many_read.c)